 I enjoyed the first 70% of this book (this book is about 440 pages), I thought it was so well written and I was already itching to give out my second 5 stars this year on Goodreads to a literary fiction novel butI think this book fell apart in its last 100 pages.
 First of all, I did not like how the author described love.
 It was like some kind of compulsion that you can’t help or get away from.
 The love she described in the book was outright abusive and I couldn’t understand how she didn’t see it.
 Cora Allbright, Leni’s mother, stays with her abusive husband because she loves him so much and she constantly tells Leni that this is what love is and how she doesn’t think she can live without Ernt so she keeps her and her daughter in this violent home.

-Leni falls in love with her next door neighbor, Michael, and tells us how she finally understands what her mother has been describing all these years.
-When she uttered those words, my red flags went off so much and suddenly the love story between Leni and Michael that Hannah is trying to sell me fell apart.
-If Hannah really wanted to sell us the love story between Leni and Michael she should have set it up as the exact opposite of whatever Cora’s idea of love is not parallel to it.
+Leni falls in love with her next door neighbor, Matthew, and tells us how she finally understands what her mother has been describing all these years.
+When she uttered those words, my red flags went off so much and suddenly the love story between Leni and Matthew that Hannah is trying to sell me fell apart.
+If Hannah really wanted to sell us the love story between Leni and Matthew she should have set it up as the exact opposite of whatever Cora’s idea of love is not parallel to it.

 I was holding my breath the first 70% of the book waiting for Ernt’s paranoid doomsday prepping to come to a head but the ending left me very unsatisfied and it needed an editor to clean it up.
 Hannah goes from literary slow burn to soap opera real quick towards the end and I couldn’t catch my breath going from one extreme to the next.